aditya-3645/SQL-Project/README.md

 Excel / Power BI (optional if used) → Data visualization & dashboards

-Jupyter Notebook / Python (optional if used) → Advanced analysis (if applicable)

 📊 Key Analysis & Insights

 Distribution of hotel ratings and customer reviews